SubseasonalClimateUSA: A Dataset for Subseasonal Forecasting and Benchmarking: Introduction

 \mypara{Related Work} There are several datasets available for benchmarking weather models.
 For example, both the National Oceanic and Atmospheric Administration (NOAA) and the ECMWF provide reanalysis datasets tracking weather variables from the whole globe from the 1940s until today \citep{kalnay1996ncep, hersbach2020era5}, and global model simulations can be found in datasets provided by the World Climate Research Programme \citep{eyring2016overview} and ECMWF \citep{bougeault2010thorpex}.
 More recently, several new datasets have been made available targeting specific AI applications in weather.
 For instance, classifying clouds \citep{rasp2020combining}, studying storm morphology \citep{haberlie2021mean} and nowcasting \citep{franch2020taasrad19}, predicting tropical cyclone intensity \citep{maskey2020deepti} and air quality metrics \citep{betancourt2021aq}, and analyzing watershed-scale hydrometeorological time series \citep{addor2017camels} and river flows \citep{godfried2020flowdb}.
 There are also more general-purpose datasets, such as WeatherBench \cite{rasp2020weatherbench}, which provides a benchmark for forecasting different medium-range weather variables 3 to 5 days out.
 For a general overview of weather datasets for machine learning, see \citep{dueben2022challenges}.

-While these datasets have helped advance weather prediction in different tasks, there are no general datasets targeting the subseasonal scale for the U.S. There have been instead several competitions targeting this lead time including the \US Bureau of Reclamation (USBR) Sub-Seasonal Climate Forecasting Rodeos \citep{nowak2017sub, nowak2020enhancing} and the World Meteorological Organization Seasonal-to-Subseasonal (S2S) Artificial Intelligence (AI) Challenge \citep{wmo2021}.
+While these datasets have helped advance weather prediction in different tasks, there are no general datasets specifically targeting the subseasonal scale for the U.S. There have been instead several competitions targeting this lead time including the \US Bureau of Reclamation (USBR) Sub-Seasonal Climate Forecast Rodeos \citep{nowak2017sub, nowak2020enhancing} and the World Meteorological Organization Seasonal-to-Subseasonal (S2S) Artificial Intelligence (AI) Challenge \citep{vitart2022outcomes}.
 Furthermore, the SubX Experiment \citep{pegion2019subseasonal} also makes a series of subseasonal models available for benchmarking (which are included in the \dataset dataset).
-Finally, the work of \citep{hwang2019improving} targeted the Western U.S.\ and offered a static data snapshot ending in 2018.
-Our \dataset can be be viewed as its successor, as it is regularly updated and provides many new variables, an expanded domain, and finer granularity.
+Finally, the precursor of this work, the SubseasonalRodeo dataset of \citep{hwang2019improving}, targets only the Western U.S., offers only a static data snapshot ending in 2018, provides no forecasts from the leading subseasonal dynamical model (ECMWF), and includes only coarse-grained (monthly) forecasts from the North American Multi-Model Ensemble, with limited utility for weekly or biweekly forecasting.

+In contrast, \dataset is a modern, regularly updated resource targeting the contiguous \US with granular (daily and subweekly) forecasts from ECMWF and seven other operational dynamical models in the SubX consortium \citep{kirtman2017subseasonal}.
+Notably, both the present work and past studies have found complementary predictive signals in physics-based dynamical model forecasts and pure observational data that can lead to better forecasts than either data source alone \citep[see, e.g.,][]{hwang2019improving, mouatadid2022adaptive}.
+In fact, recent work has demonstrated that even the least skillful operational dynamical models can produce forecasts with skill comparable to the best when corrected suitably with observational data \citep{mouatadid2022adaptive}.
+As a result, we have endeavored to include both granular measurements and granular model forecasts in the \dataset dataset to best equip future model developers, researchers, and forecasters.